Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ![Customer/Supplier list](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/CustomerSupplierList.png "[Customer/supplier list]")

 - [EXCEL]
   Click this button to display the *EXCEL* context menu.
 The following options are available:

   - *Export current page*
     Click this option to export the customer/supplier list page currently displayed.
 The customer/supplier list is exported in Excel format and saved by default in the *Downloads* folder in your computer.

   - *Export all*
     Click this option to export all customer/supplier list pages.
 The customer/supplier list is exported in Excel format and saved by default in the *Downloads* folder in your computer.

+[comment]: <> (HG: Wo soll diese Option sein?)

 - [QUICK SEARCH]
-Click this button to display the *QUICK SEARCH* context menu.
-All search criteria are selected by default through a marked checkbox.
-Deselect any search criteria as necessary.
+  Click this button to display the *QUICK SEARCH* filter list.
+By default, all search criteria checkboxes are selected.
+Deselect a search criterion to exclude it from the search.
 The following search criteria are available:

   - *No.*
   - *Short name*